toddr/RFB/0001-pep-process.md

 Alternately, even developers may request assistance from PPE editors by mentioning `@perl/ppe-editors` on GitHub.

-For each new PPE that comes in an editor does the following:
+For each new PPE that comes in an editor will:

 1. Make sure that the PPE is either co-authored by a core developer, has a core developer as a sponsor, or has a sponsor specifically approved for this PPE